wayofdev/ansible-role-dock/README.md

 Role is used to automate use of [dockutil](https://github.com/kcrawford/dockutil) – command line tool for managing dock items.
 You can add, remove and re-arrange Dock items.

+### Why to use this role?

+* This version supports latest 3.x 'dockutil
+* Items are added, positioned and removed in single command run instead of loops
+* Latest MacOS Monterey support
+* Can purge all items contained in Dock with one setting

 ## Requirements

   - **Homebrew**: Requires `homebrew` already installed (you can use `geerlingguy.mac.homebrew` to install it on your Mac).